mortenjc/Q1/README.md

     01FB 20 FB        ; jr nz, 0x1f8    | SP=4080, A=00 BC=0000, DE=40C5, HL=0048
     ...

-The hexdump happens periodically and only prints lines that are modified.
+The hexdump happens periodically and only prints lines that are modified from the initial value of 0xFF x 16.
-The frequency can be controlled with **--dumpfreq**.
+The hexdump frequency can be controlled with **--dumpfreq**.
 To disable, use **--nodump**.
 If you don't care about the instruction decode you can use **--nodecode**.

 The emulator stops when it encounters four bytes of uninitialised data (FF FF FF FF)